Jaisreet/InsuranceFraud/README.md

 The last part prints the scores of a model that does not use AgeOfPolicyHolder, which significance is tested.

 ## Results
-See the Fraud_Detedtion_project.pdf for the problem, how we solved it and the results
+See the Fraud_Detedtion.pdf for the problem, how we solved it and the results